Bennett W Helm Elijah E. Kresge Professor of Philosophy

 - Neal Swisher (Coutros Scholar, 2004): “Artificial-Life Learning in Mobile Robotics”

 - Yaroslava Babych and Aleksandra Markovic (Hackman Scholars, 1998), “Moods as a Sense of Priorities”

 Philosophers tend to understand the concept of a person in two ways: as a metaphysical notion and as a moral notion.
 Moral personhood is roughly an understanding of ourselves as the subjects of moral rights and responsibilities.
-If I, through reckless disregard, end up smashing your computer, I am held morally accountable for having wronged you and so am subject to censure or blame.
-But if a dog does the same thing, we do not blame the dog, at least not in the same way.
-Moreover, we feel it is appropriate, at least in many cases, to keep animals like dogs or rabbits in cages, but we would feel it a gross violation of a person's rights to do the same to her (at least without some very special justification for doing so).
-Part of we want to understand in thinking about moral personhood is what it means to have these special rights and responsibilities that differentiate us from mere animals.
-By contrast, to understand personhood as a metaphysical notion is to understand it as delineating a special category of being---as having or being a soul, for example.
-Typically, the metaphysical notion of personhood is thought to somehow underwrite our status as moral persons: to understand why we are moral persons but dogs are not requires appeal to the kind of creatures we but not dogs are---to the metaphysical notion.
-(Indeed, it is precisely because of this explanatory link between them that many philosophers think it is appropriate to understand the concept of personhood not as having two senses but as a univocal concept with two aspects.
+By contrast, to understand personhood as a metaphysical notion is to understand it as delineating a special category of being—as having or being a soul, for example.
+Typically, the metaphysical notion of personhood is thought to somehow underwrite our status as moral persons.
+Indeed, it is precisely because of this explanatory link between them that many philosophers think it is appropriate to understand the concept of personhood not as having two senses but rather as being a univocal concept with two aspects.
 Our aim in this course is to examine these notions and their interrelations, with an emphasis on our social nature.